 The ethanol in the fuel collects moisture.
 When this moisture evaporates it leaves behind a gummy substance that can clog components of your fuel system.
-Ethanol can also be the cause the parts in your fuel system begin to degrade.
+Ethanol can also cause the parts in your fuel system to begin to degrade.

 Repair: Drain and flush the fuel tank.
 Add fresh fuel that includes a fuel additive to stabilize and clean your fuel system like Sea Foam.
 Read more about the advantages of using Sea Foam Motor Treatment in your Toro.

-Toro Gas Cap Won’t Vent
+3. Toro Gas Cap Won’t Vent

 You probably didn’t notice there is a small hole in the gas cap to let air pass through so the fuel tank can vent.
-When your Toro cap’s vent is clogged, air is unable to pass through the cap and a vacuum is formed in the fuel tank.
+When your Toro cap’s vent is clogged, the air is unable to pass through the cap and a vacuum is formed in the fuel tank.

 So, how do you know your gas cap is plugged?
 A good indication you have a plugged vent is to remove your gas cap from the tank, start your mower and let it run.
 (Make sure debris doesn’t get into the tank).

 Repair: Try to clean your gas cap to open the vent.
 You will have to replace the cap if you can’t get it to vent.

-Bad Spark Plug or Loose Connection on Toro Mower
+4. Bad Spark Plug or Loose Connection on Toro Mower

 Repair: Remove your spark plug and inspect it for signs of carbon buildup or cracked porcelain insulator.
 Replace with a new spark plug(s).
 Make sure they are correctly gapped.

-Air Filter Plugged in a Toro Lawn Mower
+5. Air Filter Plugged in a Toro Lawn Mower

-Air is a required to start your lawn mower and keep it running.
-Because you are using your Toro in the outdoor elements with grass and dirt be tossed in the air while mowing, your air filter can become plugged.
+Air is required to start your lawn mower and keep it running.
+Because you are using your Toro in the outdoor elements with grass and dirt tossed in the air while mowing, your air filter can become plugged.

 Overheating of the engine can cause internal engine damage.
-Read more about the effects oCleaning out your air filter and replacing it when necessary will prevent any serious problems caused by lack of air.
+Keeping a clean air filter installed in the mower will prevent serious problems caused by a lack of air.

-Repair: Remove your air filter from the air filter housing to check for dirt build up.
+Repair: Remove your air filter from the air filter housing to check for dirt buildup.
 Clean a paper air filter by tapping it against a hard surface to knock as much dirt out as you can.

-If your Toro mower uses a foam filter, you’ll want to replace it with a new filter if it is brittle, torn or has brown spots on it.
-To clean your foam filter, wash it with a mild dish soap to remove as much dirt and oil as you can get out of the filter.
+If your Toro mower uses a foam filter, you’ll want to replace it with a new filter if it is brittle, torn, or has brown spots on it.
+To clean your foam filter, wash it with mild dish soap to remove as much dirt and oil as you can get out of the filter.

 Rinse the filter until the soap is removed.
 Squeeze the water out of the filter and lay flat to air dry.
 Laying in the sun will help it dry faster.
 Once it is dry, lightly coat the filter with an oil designed for foam filters.

-Toro Fuel Pump is Bad
+6. Toro Fuel Pump is Bad

 You may be able to recognize a bad pump from gas leaking at the seams.
 Most of the time it’s hard to visually tell if your pump is bad so you’ll have to test it.

-Verify you have flow to the fuel pump by using the shut-off valve or clamps to start and stop fuel flow.
+Verify you have a flow to the fuel pump by using the shut-off valve or clamps to start and stop fuel flow.
 Check for fuel flow from the fuel hose that attaches to the inlet port of the fuel pump.

 Do this by disconnecting the fuel hose from the carburetor and placing it in a container.
 Start your mower and watch the hose for a constant or pulsating fuel flow.

 Repair: Replace your fuel pump if you are not receiving a constant or pulsating flow out of the pump.

-Plugged Fuel Filter in Toro Mower
+7. Plugged Fuel Filter in Toro Mower

 The fuel filter can become plugged with dirt and buildup from old fuel.
 This will block fuel flow.
 Check your fuel filter to make sure it is allowing the flow of fuel to pass through the filter into the fuel hose.